day8/re-frame/docs/SubscriptionsCleanup.md

 The simple example, used in the earlier code walk through, is not idomatic re-frame.
 It has a flaw.

-It does not obey the re-frame rule:  **keep views as dumb as possible**.
+It does not obey the re-frame rule:  **keep views as simple as possible**.

 A view shouldn't do any computation on input data.
 Its job is just to compute hiccup.
 The subscriptions it uses should deliver the data already in the right